 ENDPOINT URL: http://localhost:8083/connectors

 The payload contains two important sections required for integrating Etlworks Kafka connector with Debezium:

 - The unwrap transformation, which creates a flat version of the CDC event:

 2. The settings which remove the schema information from the CDC event:

 Debezium stores CDC events in a separate topic for each table.
 If the connector was configured using the following parameters:

 cdc_test will be stored in a Kafka topic

 Examples of the generated CDC events

-Assuming that we are using a JSON format for serialization of the CDC events (default), also assuming that the source table was created using the following SQL:
+Assuming that we are using a JSON Format for serialization of the CDC events (default) and assuming that the source table was created using the following SQL: